A single-domain approach for modeling flow in and around porous media applied to buoyant reacting plume formation and ignition: Conclusions

 In this study, we investigated a comprehensive model for coupling the processes in porous solid and surrounding fluid at different flow regimes, using the single domain approach.
-The model considers the compressible Navier--Stokes/Darcy--Forchheimer equations and two separate energy conservation equations for heat transfer in the solid matrix and interstitial fluid in the porous region, along with multi-species transport and detailed chemical kinetics.
+The model considers a set of spatially averaged conservation equations including the compressible momentum balance, two energy conservation equations for heat transfer in the solid matrix and interstitial fluid in the porous region, and multi-species transport along with detailed chemical kinetics.
 The capabilities of the model in merging the two regions allow more-accurately predicting variables associated with surface events such as ignition time and location.

-We validated the model against a set of experimental data for the pyrolysis and subsequent ignition of a wooden object in a combustion chamber in the presence of a forced flow.
-The predicted ignition time agrees well with the experimental measurement.
-We further verified the model's performance on non-reacting laminar and turbulent flow cases and showed that the resulting velocity profiles match well with direct numerical simulation data.
+We verified the model's performance on non-reacting laminar and turbulent flow cases and showed that the resulting velocity profiles match well with direct numerical simulation data.
+We further validated the model against a set of experimental data for the pyrolysis and subsequent ignition of wooden spheres in a combustion chamber in the presence of a forced flow.
+The predicted ignition times agree closely with the experimental measurements.

-Finally, we applied the model to the emission of the buoyant reacting plumes from the surface of a heated solid fuel.
-We identified hints of Rayleigh--Taylor and Kelvin--Helmholtz flow instabilities and showed that the inflectional velocity profile near the interface leads to the viscous torque and vorticity generation, associated with Kelvin--Helmholtz instabilities.
-As expected, the gravitational and baroclinic torques are primary contributors to growth of the vortices.
-These flow behaviors have implications for supplying oxidizer to the fuel, ignition, and fire propagation.
+Next, we applied the model to the emission of the buoyant reacting plumes from the surface of a heated solid fuel.
+We identified hints of Rayleigh--Taylor and Kelvin--Helmholtz flow instabilities and showed that the shear layer near the interface leads to viscous torque and vorticity generation, associated with Kelvin--Helmholtz instabilities.
+As expected, a combination of the baroclinic and viscous terms drives the growth of observed vortical structures.

-The modeling approach also facilitates the study of plume and fire spread in more-complicated situations such as multi-object settings.
-Important applications that could be a direction for future work are the exchange of emissions and oxidizer between the forest and atmosphere and the dispersion of pollutants in cities, when plant canopies and densely built-up urban areas can be modeled as porous media.